Mustafanaji0413/real-estate/README.md

 11. Disable Heroku from collecting static files

-heroku config:set Remove the Collect static from config vars.
+Heroku config:set Remove the Collect static from config vars.

 12. Add the hostname to the project settings.py file ALLOWED_HOSTS = ['real-estate0413.herokuapp.com', 'localhost']

-13. Connect Heroku to your Github, by selecting Github as the deployment method and searching for the GitHub repository and pressing
+13. Connect Heroku to your Github, by selecting Github as the deployment method and searching for the GitHub repository, and pressing

 14. In Heroku, within settings, under config vars select